-Our bodies would suddenly become responsible for filling the productivity gap left from the wake of downed mechanical systems that significantly reduces our workload in providing for our every little need, with little effort.
+Our bodies would suddenly become responsible for filling the productivity gap left from the wake of downed mechanical systems.

 Life has become so easy most of us pay little notice the highly productive and efficient grid network built up around us and is working around the clock.

 We are all guilty of doing less physical work in the modern era than our ancestors, to the point that sedentary lifestyles are not only becoming the norm, but are on the rise and have been classified as modern day health epidemic.

 If many people were abruptly forced with no choice into a mode of high physical stress for survival reasons, many may not survive simply because their bodies are not accustomed to the level of physical demands required in a hypothetical emergency survival situations.

 Not to sound overly nostalgic, but before computers, technology, and large-scale networked mechanical processes (AKA, the grid) was put into place, we had no choice but to work directly in and with the natural elements.

 Rudimentary processes were used to procure food, water and shelter.
 Swinging and axe, pulling a cart, hauling buckets of water, travelling long distances, even running from or fighting off an occasional predator or rival group were the norm.

 It’s undeniable that our bodies have evolved to not only to move, but move in many different and highly dynamic (non-static) ways.

 Research has shown that hunters and gatherers would walk long distances and engage in short intense bursts of vigorous activity with rest in between, which resulted in burning 800 to 1200 calories per day.